 - A statement (two-page limit, plus up to one page for references) explaining the candidate’s most significant scientific work over the previous five years.

-- A curriculum vitae (two-page limit) that includes Ph.D. year, institution, advisor, and positions held.
+- A curriculum vitae (two-page limit) that includes Ph.D. year, institution, advisor and positions held.

-- A list of up to five publications from the past five years and up to five other publications
+- A list of up to five publications from the past five years and up to five other publications.

 - A list of current or recent (past five years) postdocs and Ph.D. students supervised, including their dissertation topics and likely date of completion.

-- A budget, including a computation of salary and fringe benefits and a description of leave-related expenses.
+- A budget, including a computation of salary and fringe benefits, and a description of leave-related expenses.

 - A letter signed by the applicant’s department chair or other appropriate university authority verifying the following:

-Verification of sabbatical approval is not required at the time of application but must be provided in writing to the foundation at least three months prior to the start of fellowship funding.
+Verification of sabbatical approval is not required at the time of application but must be provided in writing to the foundation at least three months prior to the start of the applicant’s fellowship funding.
 The applicant must still upload a letter from the home institution verifying as much of the information indicated above as is possible at the time of the application submission.

 - The applicant is sabbatical eligible or approved for the above specified academic-year period.

 - The applicant’s academic-year salary for the leave period.
+If this is not yet finalized, please note the expected salary.

 - That the applicant will have a teaching or administrative position at the U.S. or Canadian college or university through the semester following the proposed leave.